morgen-peschke/trans-factsheet/README.md

       birth, which shows that of that minority, alot were not due to releasing they are not trans
 * [A transgender mental health survey in the UK](https://www.gires.org.uk/wp-content/uploads/2014/08/trans_mh_study.pdf) (pg 66-67) found in terms of social changes that they had made in relation to being trans or transitioning, **only 9% had significant regrets.
-In regards to the physical changes of being trans, only 2% having major regrets**.
+In regard to the physical changes of being trans, only 2% having major regrets**.
 Remember that regrets =/= detransition though
 * [A massive survey of trans people in the United States](https://transequality.org/sites/default/files/docs/usts/USTS-Full-Report-Dec17.pdf)
-  (pg 111) found that even including people who only temporarily detransition either socially or medical (or both), only 8% of respondents reported having de-transitioned at some point.
+  (pg 111) found that even including people who only temporarily detransition either socially or medical (or both), only 8% of respondents reported having detransitioned at some point.
     * Of these "detransitioners," **only 5% did it because they realized it was not for them, accounting for a mere 0.4% of the overall sample**.
-    * And even then, 62% of those who had de-transitioned reported that they were currently living full time in a gender different compared to the gender they were thought to be at birth.
+    * And even then, 62% of those who had detransitioned reported that they were currently living full time in a gender different compared to the gender they were thought to be at birth.
     * "_The 2015 U.S. Transgender Survey (USTS) is the largest survey examining the experiences of transgender people in the United States, with 27,715 respondents from all fifty states, the District of Columbia, American Samoa,